quarkusio/extensions/README.md

 Information is more complete if a GitHub access token is provided.
 It should only be granted read access.
 Set it as an environment variable called `GITHUB_TOKEN`.
 (In the CI, this will be provided by the platform.)

+## Caching

+The site pulls down a lot of content through the GitHub API.
+A full build of the site will trigger the rate limiter several times.
+Each time the rate limiter is hit, the build needs to wait an hour for it to roll over.
+Because of this, a fresh build could take two or three hours – be prepared!
+To build more quickly (but with incomplete information), use the `npm run develop:quickly` command.

+The build caches GitHub content in a cache in the `.cache-github-api/` directory, so once a build has been done, subsequent builds should be quicker.
+Most cache contents have a lifespan of a few days (with some jitter so everything doesn't expire at once).

 In one terminal, run tests
 ```
 npm install